 When I left my dad’s normal home and ventured out into a world outside the realm of his influence, I became attracted to weird, oddball philosophy.
 I found the information they presented me so intoxicating that I had trouble keeping it in the bottle.

 I have had normal people peppered throughout my life, and I prefer their company in the long-term, but I found myself eager to invite challenging, weird ideas into my life for a brief stay.
 Their brief stay would present me with different and weird ideas of thinking, weird platitudes, and oddball mentalities that shook the contents in my bottle a little bit more.
-I needed to know what made them tock (as opposed to the ticks I knew in my normal world).
+I needed to know what made them tock (as opposed to the ticks I knew all too well).
 I became obsessed with the abnormal to find out what made them different, or if they were, and I had to deal with the friends telling me that I should be dismissing these people on the basis that they were weird.
 I couldn’t, I said, not until I had digested all that they had to offer.

 A Piece of Advice to the Young Ones

 James Dean was A Rebel Without a Cause, though, and James Dean was cooler than cool.
 For ninety minutes, he was, and with all of extraneous conditions and side characters portraying the perfect contradictory behavior that would define the James Dean character’s rebellion, James Dean was cool.
 Cooler than cool.
 In real life, however, a rebel cannot manipulate his extraneous conditions and players to enhance their character.
 In that environment, the extraneous players consider a rebel without a cause, a rebel without substance.
 They may regard him as uninteresting, after the initial flash of intrigue with his rebelliousness subsides.
-My advice would be to listen to those squares that are so normal they make you throw up in your mouth a little, for they may teach you more about what you’re rebelling against than those that feed into your confirmation bias.
+My advice would be to listen to those squares that are so normal they make you throw up in your mouth a little, for they may teach a rebel more about what they’re rebelling against than those that feed into their confirmation bias.

 My aunt was a bore.
-She told me things about life that bored the ‘fill in the blank ‘out of me with her preachy presentations on “Good and honest living.”
+She told me things about life that bored the ‘fill in the blank’ out of me with her preachy presentations on “Good and honest living.”
 She didn’t know where it was at, as far as I was concerned.
 I wanted to step into that “Do what you feel” rock and roll persona that left carnage in its wake.
 I debated her point for point.
 I knew my rock and roll lifestyle well.
 My aunt was not much of a debater.
 She knew her “Good and honest living” principles, but she could not debate me point for point.
 She had poor presentation skills, by comparison, and she was overweight and unattractive.
 Those in the entertainment fields had excellent presentation skills.
 They were attractive and thin, and they all had excellent jaw lines.
 They confirmed all of the beliefs I had about life.
 Life should be easy, judgment free, and fun.
 It shouldn’t involve the moral trappings of what is right and what is wrong, and as long as no one gets hurt, a person should be able to do what you feel like doing.
 Viewing all of this in retrospect, however, I now realize that the boring, pedantic, obese, and unattractive people taught me ten times as much about life as any of the entertainers.
 The entertainers were just better at packaging their presentations.

 “You actually want to be weird?” a friend asked me.
 “People don’t want to be weird.
 They either are, or they aren’t.”

 Weirdness should be natural and organic, was the import of her message.
 It should be a birthright.
 The weird intend this to be a condemnation for those of us that aren’t weird in a natural, and fundamental, sense.
-It was an ‘how dare you try to be one of us, if you’re not’ reaction to those that hold the organic nature of being weird as a birthright.
+It was a ‘how dare you try to be one of us, if you’re not’ reaction to those that hold the organic nature of being weird as a birthright.
 She regarded this as equivalent to a person that wears bifocals to look sexier when they don’t have to wear them, an act that ticks off those that are required to wear glasses.

 Therefore, I’m not weird in a natural and organic sense.
 My dad raised me in a manner that forced me to accept the norms, and I’m going to take a moment out of this piece to say something I didn’t say to him when he was alive: “God bless you Dad for forcing a foundation of normalcy down my throat.”